When you prepare potting soil at home it is more economical, good quality, the right type for your plant, and free of chemicals (organic).

 Making Potting Mix For Indoor Plants

-If the plant bears flower then you can add a handful of compost to it time to time (once in 30 days).
+If the plant bears flower then you can add a handful of compost to it from time to time (once in 30 days).

 I hope this article will help you make your own potting soil at home in India.